Spacial/csstuff/README.md

 * [CharmPy](https://charmpy.readthedocs.io/en/latest/) is a high-level parallel and distributed programming framework with a simple and powerful API, based on migratable Python objects and remote method invocation; built on top of an adaptive C/C++ runtime system providing speed, scalability and dynamic load balancing.
 * [FASTER](https://github.com/Microsoft/FASTER): Fast key-value store from Microsoft Research
 * [porcupine](https://github.com/anishathalye/porcupine/): A fast linearizability checker written in Go
+* [DrTLAPlus](https://github.com/tlaplus/DrTLAPlus/):  learn an algorithm and protocol, study a specification

 ## Pattern Recognition